drivet/website/content/blog/blogging/emacs-pelican-workflow.md

 such by default.
 Thus, the first step should be to put your pelican blog under version control.
-The usual advantages of a version control system apply but, more importantly with respect to emacs integration, you get to use _projectile_ out of the box.
+The usual advantages of a version control system apply but, more importantly with respect to emacs integration, you get to use projectile out of the box.

 ## Using Magit

 I chose git as my version control system for my blog.
 For most people this would require no justification, but I'm not most people.

-I'm not trying to start a war, and I'll admit to preferring the rather tidy mercurial command line interface to git's hodge podge of commands and options, but there actually several reasons to specifically use git here:
+I'm not trying to start a war, and I'll admit to preferring the comparably tidy mercurial command line interface to git's hodge podge of commands and options, but there are actually several reasons to specifically use git
+here:

- * git has much more mindshare than any other VCS, and so you're more likely to get help when you need it.
+ * git has much more mindshare than any other version control system, so you're more likely to get help when you need it.
  * github is a hotbed of developer activity.
 This, in itself, probably consitutes the single most important to know and use git.
  * emacs has rather nice git support in the form of magit.

 [Magit][5] is a full git front end embedded in emacs.
-That makes it a complex piece of software but if you're like me and you're the sole maintainer of your repo, then a little bit of magit goes a long way.
-The [Getting Started][6] chapter basically covers 90% of what you need to know.
+That makes it a complex piece of software but if you're like me and you try and keep your repo history nice and linear, then a little bit of magit goes a long way.
+The [Getting Started][6] page basically covers 90% of what you need to know.

 Everything starts with the magit status buffer, brought up with the `magit-status` command.
 The guide recommends binding this to `C-x g` and